-Windows 10 was officially released to the public in July 29th, 2015.
-Windows 10 is available in six editions e.g. Windows 10 home, Windows 10 pro, Windows 10 Enterprise, Windows 10 Education, Windows mobile, and Windows Mobile Enterprise.
-To encourage the adoption of Windows 10, Microsoft offered a free upgrade to Windows 10 to users using Windows 7 and Windows 8 that free upgrade expired in July 29th, 2016.
-If you have a relatively new computer running Windows 7 or Windows 8 you can still perform the upgrade for free.
+Windows 10 was officially released to the public on July 29th, 2015.
+Windows 10 is available in six editions e.g. Windows 10 home, Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, Windows mobile, and Windows Mobile Enterprise.
+To encourage the adoption of Windows 10, Microsoft offered a free upgrade to users using Windows 7 and Windows 8 that free upgrade expired in July 29th, 2016, but If you have a relatively new computer running Windows 7 or Windows 8 you can still perform the upgrade for free.
 Download the Windows 10 creation tool ( you will need a USB thumb drive ) to perform the upgrade.

-Windows 10 is a completely new operating system compared to Windows 7 and a big improvement from windows 8.
-One of the biggest complains people had about Windows 8 was the touch oriented design.
-Windows 10 comes with a traditional desktop interface like Windows 7, but it also give you the option to turn the desktop into “tablet mode” if you have touch enabled device.
+Windows 10 is a completely new operating system compared to Windows 7 and a big improvement from Windows 8.
+One of the biggest complains people had about Windows 8 was the touch screen oriented design.
+Windows 10 comes with a traditional desktop interface like Windows 7, but it also gives you the option to turn the desktop into “tablet mode” if you have a touchscreen enabled device.

-Microsoft has marketed Windows 10 operating system as a service which means improvements and new features will be implemented as updates.
-If this is the case, most likely Windows 10 will be the last Windows version that will be packaged and released as a standalone release.
+Microsoft has marketed the Windows 10 operating system as a service which means improvements and new features will be rolled out as updates.
+If this is the case, most likely Windows 10 will be the last Windows version that will be packaged and released as standalone.

 Windows 10 Features

-Task View Another nice feature in Windows 10 is task view. task view allows you see all the programs opened in your computer at once
+Task View Another nice feature in Windows 10 is task view. task view allows you see all the programs opened on your computer at once

-Virtual Desktops Another cool feature in Windows 10 are Virtual Desktops. with virtual desktops you can create multiple screens and have different applications open in each screen.
+Virtual Desktops Another cool feature in Windows 10 are Virtual Desktops. with virtual desktops, you can create multiple screens and have different applications open on each screen.